Current Seattle Area Public Transit

 The Seattle area currently has a good mass transit system.

 Metro uses a very good mix of various types of buses providing both local and express service throughout King County.
 A bus tunnel under Downtown Seattle is used by many of the buses, providing faster trips through the downtown core and reducing the number of buses on surface streets.
-When the light rail line begins operations in 2009 the tunnel will be used by both light rail trains and buses.
+The tunnel is shared by buses and light rail trains.

 More about Metro Transit My opinions about Metro Transit